Skip to content

 How the rise of intangible assets is forcing leaders to up their game

-RELATED EVENT - Boost your business savvy this summer!
-Join us virtually in July for "Business Skills for HR Leaders" featuring Interplay, a fun and interactive experience tailored especially for HR/talent development leaders and designed to help you reach beyond the people side of human capital management to strategic action in the C-Suite.
+RELATED EVENT - Boost your business savvy!
+Watch the replay of "Business Skills for HR Leaders" featuring Interplay, a fun and interactive experience tailored especially for HR/talent development leaders and designed to help you reach beyond the people side of human capital management to strategic action in the C-Suite.

 Accounting is often referred to as the “language of business” and leaders who have mastered basic financial terms and concepts are said to have “financial literacy.”
 The importance of these skills to business leaders is hard to underestimate.
 Imagine attempting to communicate and navigate in an environment where you don’t speak the language and can’t read the signs?
 It’s nearly impossible.
 You might survive but you almost certainly won’t thrive.